FuXi-TC: A generative framework integrating deep learning and physics-based models for improved tropical cyclone forecasts: Abstract

 \section{Abstract}

 { Tropical cyclones (TCs) are among the most devastating natural hazards, yet their intensity remains notoriously difficult to predict.
-Numerical weather prediction (NWP) models are constrained by both computational demands and intrinsic predictability, while state-of-the-art deep learning-based weather forecasting models tend to underestimate TC intensity due to biases in reanalysis-based training data.
-Here, we present FuXi-TC, a diffusion-based generative forecasting framework that combines the track prediction skill of the FuXi model with the intensity representation of NWP simulations.
-Trained on outputs from the Weather Research and Forecasting (WRF) model driven by FuXi background fields, FuXi-TC corrects systematic biases and reconstructs realistic TC structures without retraining global models.
-Across 21 TCs in 2024, FuXi-TC substantially reduces root mean square error in 5-day intensity forecasts relative to both FuXi and ERA5, achieving skill comparable to ECMWF’s high-resolution deterministic forecasts.
-Moreover, FuXi-TC delivers forecasts with seconds, over three orders of magnitude faster than WRF, enabling real-time operational use and large ensembles.
-These results demonstrate the value of integrating generative diffusion models with physics-informed datasets to advance TC prediction, offering both improved accuracy and transformative computational efficiency for disaster preparedness.
-More broadly, they highlight the potential of using physics-based simulations to construct new training datasets that further enhance deep learning–based weather forecasting. }
+Numerical weather prediction (NWP) models are constrained by both computational demands and intrinsic predictability, while state-of-the-art deep learning-based weather forecasting models tend to underestimate TC intensity due to biases in reanalysis-based training data.Here, we present FuXi-TC, a diffusion-based generative forecasting framework that combines the track prediction strength of the FuXi model with the intensity representation of NWP simulations.
+By conditioning a diffusion model on the large-scale forecasts of the global FuXi model, FuXi-TC effectively downscales and delivers higher-accuracy forecasts of fine-grained variable fields such as wind speed and precipitation.
+In evaluations across the 2024 Western North Pacific, our approach matches the TC intensity forecast skill of the operational European Centre for Medium-Range Weather Forecasts (ECMWF) deterministic model while delivering superior precipitation forecasts.
+Meanwhile this is achieved with significantly higher inference speeds and lower computational costs.
+Moreover, FuXi-TC demonstrates robust zero-shot generalization directly when applied to North Atlantic hurricanes without any fine-tuning or re-training.
+When applied to the FuXi ensemble model, this framework effectively yields well-dispersed probabilistic forecasts and refines the ensemble intensity predictions.
+More broadly, these results highlight the potential of leveraging physics-based simulations to construct new training datasets that further advancing deep learning–based weather forecasting. }